archiverjs/node-archiver/BULK.md

 ]);
 ```

+### Expand Properties
+When you want to process many individual files, a few additional properties may be used to build a files list dynamically.

+`expand` Set to `true` to enable the following options:

+* `cwd` All `src` matches are relative to (but don't include) this path.
+* `src` Pattern(s) to match, relative to the `cwd`.
+* `dest` Destination path prefix.
+* `ext` Replace any existing extension with this value in generated `dest` paths.
+* `extDot` Used to indicate where the period indicating the extension is located.
+Can take either `'first'` (extension begins after the first period in the file name) or `'last'` (extension begins after the last period), and is set by default to `'first'`
+* `flatten` Remove all path parts from generated `dest` paths.
+* `rename` This function is called for each matched `src` file, (after extension renaming and flattening).
+The `dest`
+and matched `src` path are passed in, and this function must return a new `dest` value.
+If the same `dest` is returned
+more than once, each `src` which used it will be added to an array of sources for it.

 ### Globbing patterns
 It is often impractical to specify all source filepaths individually, so `bulk()` supports filename expansion (also know as globbing) via the built-in [node-glob][] and [minimatch][] libraries.